 Camp in Macetown, one of Otago’s most intact historic goldfield towns.
 Walk, bike or 4WD around the township or up the valley to the Homeward Bound Stamper Battery.

-Rough gravel, 4WD road with 23 river crossings - at times impassable.
+Rough and narrow 4WD road with 23 river crossings and steep drop offs – at times impassable due to river levels or winter conditions

 Grid reference: NZTM2000, E1269866-N5023335